Wookey-Technologies/magna-carta/2-enforcement.md

 Your feelings, if you have been wronged, or accused of wrongdoing, should not come into play in any regard.
 You will not get a free pass if you violate a law while being heard for violating a law.
 Please keep yourself calm, cool, collected, and attack the act instead of the person in every situation.

 # 2.10 Authorities
 Appealing to authority is a logical fallacy.
 The active users elects, at will, people to enforce Sansarian law, but the law itself is yours, and the actions taken are public.
-If you find an authority is unjust, ask for them to be trained or removed.
-Nobody is the boss of you except logic and reason, and on our platform, kindness.
+If you find the authority being unjust, review their action and ask for them to be educated.
+Nobody is above you, except law, logic, and reason, and the kindness of our platform.

 There will be a 2/2 rule for sansar moderation.
 2 employees as moderation and 2 active users as moderation.
 These moderators are voted on by verified active users with one vote on main avatar.
 Sansar must provide a list of staff members that want the job and the list has to be long enough to allow for a choice.
 Sansar cannot just give two staff members.
 5 at minimum to choose from. serve a 3 month term(subject to change if the community feels they are good at moderating)